radareorg/radare2-book/introduction/compilation_portability.md

 ## Compilation and portability

-Currently the core of radare2 can be compiled on many systems, and architectures, but the main development is done on GNU/Linux and GCC.
+Currently the core of radare2 can be compiled on many systems and architectures but the main development is done on GNU/Linux and GCC.
 But it is known to compile with TCC and SunStudio.

 People usually wants to use radare as a debugger for reverse engineering, and this is a bit more restrictive portability issue, so if the debugger is not ported to your favorite platform, please, notify it to me or just disable the debugger layer with --without-debugger in the ./configure stage.